cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 System libraries contain functions and sometimes constants that can be used by a Mindcode program.
 The following library modules are provided:

 * [Module `arrays`](SYSTEM-LIBRARY-ARRAYS.markdown).
 Functions for basic array manipulations.
+* [Module `bigarray`](SYSTEM-LIBRARY-BIGARRAY.markdown).
+Used internally by the Mindcode compiler/Schemacode builder to create processors for large storage.
 * [Module `blocks`](SYSTEM-LIBRARY-BLOCKS.markdown).
 Block-related functions (just the `findLinkedBlocks` function at this moment).
 * [Module `compatibility`](SYSTEM-LIBRARY-COMPATIBILITY.markdown).
 A special-purpose library for testing Mindcode's compatibility with a specific Mindustry version.
 * [Module `graphics`](SYSTEM-LIBRARY-GRAPHICS.markdown).
 Additional graphics functions.
 Functions related to display transformations require the Mindustry Logic 8 instruction set.